so-much-meta/lczero_tools/README.md

 >>> policy1, value1 = net1.evaluate(board)
 ```

 Max batch size can be configured by entering it after the weights file.
 Default is 32.
+Batch sizes are generally powers of 2 (starting at 1), and it can help to set this to the batch size that will actually be used if less than 32 clients are connected.
+When a new client connects, it sends a "hi" message to the server, which causes the server to reset the batch size to the max_batch_size (this message can also be sent throughout a program's executin via net.hi()).
+The network server will block up to 1 second if the batch is not filled, at which time the batch size is reset to the greatest power of 2 less than or equal to the number of items currently in the batch.

 ```bash
 python -m lcztools.backend.net_server.server weights_file1.txt.gz 8 weights_file2.txt.gz 8